rafgarciaa/Natours/README.md

 }
 ```

+### Card Animations
-Card Animations - my most favorite feature of this page.
-This card animation is achieved by creating two div elements on top of each other and declaring the property of both the `front` and the `back` side of each card ```backface-visibility: hidden``` and then giving each side it's own styling accordingly.
+Probably my most favorite feature of this page.
+This card animation is achieved by creating two div elements, front-side and back side, styled to be on top of each other achieved by the property ```backface-visibility: hidden``` and then giving each side it's own styling accordingly.
 This segment of this page also reuses the button component similar to the "Discover our tours" button at the top of the page.

 <p align="center">
     <img src="https://thumbs.gfycat.com/TemptingPeskyLadybird-small.gif">